 There are many signs or symptoms to be aware of that may indicate that therapy is right for you.
 Therapy and counseling are effective treatments for a variety of symptoms, issues, and diagnoses, and can also help if you are just looking for personal growth.
 For most of us at any one point in our lives, therapy may be indicated based on the above criteria.
 While I personally believe that therapy can be not only effective but also life-changing, therapy still may not be for everyone.

-If you are interested in how therapy can help you or support you in reaching your goals, contact us at Catalyss Counseling for a free 20-minute phone consultation or schedule an appointment online with one of our experienced therapists.
+If you are interested in how therapy can help you or support you in reaching your goals, contact us at Catalyss Counseling for a free 20-minute phone consultation or schedule an appointment online with one of our experienced therapists to start your journey towards a more balanced life, better self-care, and personal growth.